swo/16s-book/manuscript/sec03.md

 These steps compact the data and make it easier to work with when calling OTUs.
 They can happen simultaneously.

 - *Dereplicating*.
 There are fewer *sequences* (strings of `ACGT`) than there are *reads*.
 This step identifies the set of unique sequences, which is usually much smaller than the number of reads.
-- *Provenancing* (or "mapping" or "indexing").
+- *Proveniencing* (or "mapping" or "indexing").
 How many reads of each sequence were in each sample?
-(Only I call it "provenancing"[^3].
+(Only I call it "proveniencing"[^3].
 I find all the other names I've heard confusing.)

-[^3]: In archaeology, an artifact's _provenance_ is the place within the archaeological site where it was found.
+[^3]: In archaeology, an artifact's _provenience_ is the place within the archaeological site where it was found.

 ### Phase III: OTU calling

 This is a complex enough endeavor that I will break it out into a separate section.
 Roughly, OTU calling (or "picking") assigns every dereplicated sequence to a group (called an OTU).
-You can combine the sequence-to-OTU information from OTU calling with the sequence-to-sample-counts information from provenancing to make an OTU table that shows how reads mapping to each OTU appear in each sample.
+You can combine the sequence-to-OTU information from OTU calling with the sequence-to-sample-counts information from proveniencing to make an OTU table that shows how reads mapping to each OTU appear in each sample.

 ### Phase IV: Fun & profit.